There’s no scientific evidence supporting the idea that CBD causes anxiety.

 However other compounds inside CBD products can cause anxiety.

-Some of these compounds are supposed to be there, like small amounts of THC inside a full spectrum CBD product…
+Some of these compounds are supposed to be there.
+For example, small amounts of THC inside a full spectrum CBD product are supposed to be there.

-Some of these compounds are not supposed to be there in high concentrations like THC…
+Some of these compounds are not supposed to be there in high concentrations.
+For example, THC shouldn’t be inside CBD products in concentrations higher than 0.3%.

 U.S. Food and Drug Administration.
 (2020, July).
 Sampling Study of the Current Cannabidiol Marketplace to Determine the Extent That Products are Mislabeled or Adulterated.
 Author.
 Retrieved from https://hempsupporter.com/assets/uploads/CBD-Marketplace-Sampling_RTC_FY20_Final.pdf